 Rivana is interested in mobilizing visual ethnographic methods for collaborative research and the visual as a mode of dissemination with potential to bridge the divide between academia and the public.
 Her first short film was shown in the student category of the 2rivers film festival in June 2020.
 More recently her diverse areas of research interest have focused on intimacies (sexuality, love, family making, reproduction) as sights to analyze intersections of and negotiations within power relations.
 She is currently writing her thesis on narratives and visualities of decolonial becomings around reproduction in Palestine /Israel.

-Suchismita Chattopadhyay is a PhD student in Anthropology and Sociology.
+Suchismita Chattopadhyay has a PhD in Anthropology and Sociology.
 Her doctoral research is an ethnography of private grooming institutes in Delhi that promise people a 'polished transformation' and the production of new subjectivities via language, soft skills and appearance.
 I look at personality development and spoken english classes, finishing schools for women and image consultants to understand how aspirational selves and the 'world-class' city of Delhi with all its promises and trappings come to interact and articulate themselves.